 Cables aren’t everything, however…

 One of the most important elements of any computer is the storage, from where the operating system is run and data stored.
-The Raspberry Pi doesn’t have a hard disk drive – instead, it is equipped with a SD card reader.
+The Pi doesn’t have a hard disk drive – instead, it is equipped with a SD card reader.

 You should aim to purchase a high rated SDHC card for use with this mini-computer.
 Capacity should be 2 GB or more – more storage offers the best results.
-The Raspberry Pi uses the storage much like a solid-state drive, which is why the SDHC format is used for its improved read/write resilience.
+The Pi uses the storage much like a solid-state drive, which is why the SDHC format is used for its improved read/write resilience.

 Additional storage can be attached via the USB ports.